redpencilio/ember-metis/README.md

 ##### Check if you have performed the following actions:

 We assume that you are using the the mu-semte-ch stack for your back-end.
-This following actions build further upon the mu-project docker-image.
+The following actions build further upon the mu-project docker-image.
 The ``` Dispatcher ```, ``` Identifier ```,  ``` Database``` &  ``` mu-cl-resources``` are included by default.<br><small>( new to mu-semte-ch?
 Checkout the getting started tutorial on [mu.semte.ch](https://mu.semte.ch/getting-started/) )
 <br>

 ##### - Included both the [**mu-uri-info-service**](https://github.com/redpencilio/mu-uri-info-service/) & [**resource-label-service**](https://github.com/lblod/resource-label-service/) to your docker-compose.yml file.
 ```
 /config/docker-compose.yml